SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

     * Site Label: Summit Events
     * Site Name: Summit_Events
     * Active Site Home Page:
-        * Select the magnifying glass look-up icon and in the dialog select "SummitEvents".
+        * Select the magnifying glass look-up icon and search for and select SummitEvents.
     * Leave all other settings at their defaults and text areas blank.

 3. Click "Save".
+![](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/images/Site%20Configuration.png)

-4. Upon save, you will see the Site under the Sites section.
-Click the "Activate" at the top of the page.
+5. Upon save, you will see the Site under the Sites section.
+Click the "Activate" button at the top of the page.

-5. In that same section, right-click on the Site URL link and copy the URL to your clipboard.
+6. From Setup, search for sites.
+From the list of sites, find the Summit Events site.
+In the Site URL column, right-click on the Site URL link and copy the URL to your clipboard.
 You will need the Site URL in the next stage of post-installation set-up steps.

-![](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/images/Site%20Configuration.png)
 ![](../images/Site%20URL%20Capture.png)

 ### Set Custom Settings